Tuesday, 19 May 2015

 This piece on Asia will focus on must-see places in each of the following countries: China, Vietnam, Thailand, Cambodia, and India.
 Power up your printers, make copies of this list, and start jotting down notes that will help you create the travel summer of your dreams.

-Asia is a especially known for being an inexpensive place to visit.
+Asia is especially known for being an inexpensive place to visit.
 You can easily survive on less than $30 per day—including food, lodging, and activities—but getting there is the pricey part.
 Travelers planning to go to multiple destinations in Asia would be smart to start by flying into the city closest to the U.S., and in many cases this is Beijing.
 Round-trip flights (coach, not first class) from Atlanta and Houston can hover between $800 and $2,000 per person.
 Bargain shoppers are smart to go during the rainy season, between June and October, for the best fares.
 Easy comparison shopping can be found on Google Flights.

 Most of the food you find in Asia will be out of this world.
 Be adventurous and sample native dishes to each area, and also be sure to only go to restaurants and food stalls that are busy with locals.
 Online reviews don't mean much when it comes to deciding what restaurant to visit—it all comes down to the crowds in front of you.
 Go to the places that are packed.

 Lodging in Asia is surprisingly cheap.
 Depending on your destination, you're likely to find hotels for $50 per night or less.
 Hostels can also be just as nice as hotels, and Hostelworld is an excellent resource.
-Couchsurfing is another good site where you can match up with locals and stay in their homes for free.
+Couchsurfing is another good site where you can match up with locals and stay in their homes for free

 Beijing is a bustling city where the traffic is intense, the food is incredible (ask a local for the best places and know they may look shady from the outside) and the cultural attractions are second to none.
 Visit the Forbidden City, Tiananmen Square, and Peking University campus.
 The Great Wall of China is about a 90-minute drive north of Beijing, so hire a driver (you can do this inexpensively), leave the city early, and check it out on a day trip.

 Xi'an (pronounced "she-ahn") is an ancient walled city (the country's first capital) in the center of China that has retained all of its historic charm.
 Take a few days to walk around and visit the galleries and museums, and then venture a little outside the city to check out the Terracotta Army, a collection of warriors that were built out of clay for a former emperor around 250 BC.
-The warriors were found in a tomb in the 1970s and today archeologists are still digging out more.
+The warriors were found in a tomb in the 1970s and today archaeologists are still digging out more.
 In addition to warriors (all of which look different and exactly like their human counterparts), there are horses and carriages.
 This is a must-see.

 Guilin is a city in southern China best known for its soaring limestone mountains and lush, green rice patties.
 The landscape here is incredibly picturesque, so rent a bike and spend a day touring through the mountain paths.
 Then go over to the neighboring town of Yangshuo to take a class with the Yangshuo Cooking School.